SnappyJumper/Scrumptious/README.md

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)

-    - Chrome DevTools was used right throught the development of this project to assist with troubleshooting code and styling.
+    - Chrome DevTools was used right through out the development of this project to assist with troubleshooting code and styling.

 * Responsiveness